SemanticAccessAndRetrieval/Elas4RDF-index/README.md

 # Elas4RDF

 Performs keyword search over **RDF** data, with classic IR techniques, upon triple-based  documents using **Elasticsearch** (ES).

-Contains both an indexer and a search service that can be applied over any environment that runs Elasticsearch.

-Indexer models two different indexing perspectives in both of which each ES doc represents a triple.
+Models two different indexing perspectives in both of which each ES doc represents a triple.

 1. *baseline* : only  makes use  of  the  information  that  exists  in  the  triple’s  three  components  (subject, predicate, object).
 In case the value of one of the components is a URI, the URI is tokenized into keywords.

 2. *extended* : extends baseline document by including additional information for each triple component (if it is a resource - URI).
 Additional information corresponds to values of properties that can be given as input (e.g. *rdfs:comment*).

+This project automates the indexing process and can applied over any environment that runs Elasticsearch & Python3.
 ### Setup
 Download an Elastic search package  (e.g. v=elasticsearch-6.8.0).
 After extracting all contents, start an instance:
 ```